MicrosoftDocs/power-platform/power-virtual-agents/advanced-bot-framework-composer-capture-telemetry.md

 [!INCLUDE [Preview disclaimer](includes/public-preview-disclaimer.md)]

-## Connect your PVA bot to Application Insights
+### Connect your PVA bot to Application Insights

-To connect your bot to Application Insights, you need to add your instrumentation key to the project.
+To connect your bot to Application Insights, you first need to add your instrumentation key to the project.

 1. Navigate to the **Bot details** page under **Settings**.